peterhoward42/swim/README.md

 > todo: change the diagram example to be one that matches the script.

-The output is a very simple graphics model **umli/graphics/model.Model** which is little more than a list of lines and strings, along with the coordinates at which they should be rendered to produce the diagram.
+The output is a very simple graphics model (**umli/graphics/model.Model**) which is little more than a list of lines, strings and arrow heads, along with the coordinates at which they should be rendered to produce the diagram.

 A separate repository provides renderers for the graphics model into a variety of image and serialization formats.
 See: